The Best Legal Podcasts (2022)

 Best Legal podcasts for Tech and Innovation

 This is a weekly podcast hosted by Bob Ambrogi, publisher of LawSites and a specialist in legal tech.
-Each episode of this podcast has guests including entrepreneurs and innovators who are involved in transforming the legal industry and providing better access to justice.
-The talks of this podcast are mainly based upon blockchain technology, practice of law, legal tech products and services and future of law.
-Anyone who wants to stay updated about legal tech trends and having an interest in legal innovation can listen to this podcast.
+Each episode has guests including entrepreneurs and innovators who are involved in transforming the legal industry and providing better access to justice.
+The talks are mainly based upon blockchain technology, the practice of law, legal tech products and services, and the future of law.
+Anyone who wants to stay updated about legal tech trends and has an interest in legal innovation can listen to this podcast.

 The Digital Edge

 This podcast is hosted by Sharon D. Nelson and Jim Calloway, two lawyers who are technology specialists.
 Technology has not remained an option anymore for lawyers thinking to get at the top of the game.
-This podcast covers tech-related topics for lawyers and law firms which also includes tech tools, software, the Cloud etc. Listening to this podcast, the lawyers always get some advice on using technology to help their firms grow.
+It covers tech-related topics for lawyers and law firms which also includes tech tools, software, the Cloud, etc. Listening to this, the lawyers always get some advice on using technology to help their firms grow.

 Herbert Smith Freehills Podcast

 This podcast is hosted by lawyers from global law firm Herbert Smith Freehills.
-They discuss topics like women in tech, the future of work focusing on HR tech, AI and monitoring staff, and a future cities series including a look at post-covid cities, tech in the city and net-zero cities.
-This podcast is of interest to those students willing to hear from legal experts about contemporary legal and commercial issues.
+They discuss topics like women in tech, the future of work focusing on HR tech, AI and monitoring staff, and a future cities series including a look at post-covid cities, tech in the city, and net-zero cities.
+It is of interest to those students willing to hear from legal experts about contemporary legal and commercial issues.

 Best Legal podcasts for leadership